meilisearch/documentation/guides/advanced_guides/search_parameters.md

 #### Example

-Say you want to get movies matching "thriller" classified as either comedy or horror and directed by Jordan Peele.
+Suppose you have declared `director` and `genre` as faceted attributes, and you want to get movies matching "thriller" classified as either comedy or horror and directed by Jordan Peele.

 ```SQL
 ("genre:Horror" OR "genre:Comedy") AND "director:Jordan Peele"